Causal Effect of Functional Treatment

-It remains to estimate the FSW, $\pi_0(Z,\mathbf{X})=f_\mathbf{X}(\mathbf{X})/f_{\mathbf{X}|Z}(\mathbf{X}|Z)$.
-In particular, we need to estimate the weights at the sample points, $\pi_0(Z_i,\mathbf{X}_i)$, for $i=1,\ldots,n$.
-A naive approach would first estimate the densities $f_\mathbf{X}$ and $f_{\mathbf{X}|Z}$ and then take the ratio, which, however, may lead to unstable estimates because an estimator of the denominator $f_{\mathbf{X}|Z}$ is difficult to derive and may be too close to zero.
+It remains to estimate the FSW, $\pi_0(Z, {X})=f_{X}( {X})/f_{ {X}|Z}( {X}|Z)$.
+A naive approach would first estimate the densities $f_{X}$ and $f_{ {X}|Z}$ and then take the ratio.
+However, this may lead to unstable estimates because an estimator of the denominator $f_{ {X}|Z}$ is difficult to derive and may be too close to zero.
 Also, approximating $Z$ by its PC scores would not alleviate the challenge but pose additional difficulty in theoretical justification.
 To circumvent these problems, we treat $\pi_0$ as a whole and develop a robust nonparametric estimator.
-The idea of estimating the density ratio directly has also been exploited in \cite{Ai2021} for a scalar treatment variable.
-However, their method is not applicable to the functional treatment.
+We can find the conditional moments that identify $\pi_0(z,\cdot)$ for every fixed $z$,